As a result, new MVC frameworks that provide structure and guidance when creating front-end codebases for web applications have evolved.

 - Your web application has many moving parts and requires a lot of flexibility.

-- You must be able to update or remove components of your web application with ease (i.e., templating engine).
+- You must be able to easily update or remove components of your web application (i.e., templating engine).

 - You’d want to start with a simple solution to understand MVC frameworks better.